Immunefi vault program

 - Beanstalk is a permissionless fiat stablecoin protocol;

-- Pipeline is a sandbox contract that can execute an arbitrary number of actions within the EVM from an EOA in a single transaction; and
+- Pipeline is a sandbox contract that can execute an arbitrary number of actions within the EVM from an EOA in a single transaction.

 Rewards by Threat Level

-In order to be considered for the maximum potential reward, bug reports must come with (1) a Proof of Concept (PoC), and (2) code implementing the fix.
-Explanations and statements are not accepted in lieu of a PoC and code implementing the fix.
-Bug reports that do not come with a PoC and code implementing a fix may qualify for a maximum of up to 30% of the potential reward outlined below, as determined by the Beanstalk Immunefi Committee.
-Given that the focus of the bug bounty program is Beans/BDV at risk, Circulating non-Bean assets at risk may qualify for a maximum of up to 50% of the potential reward outlined below, as determined by the BIC.
+In order to be considered for the maximum potential reward, bug reports must come with a Proof of Concept (PoC).
+Explanations and statements are not accepted in lieu of a PoC.
+Bug reports that do not come with a PoC may qualify for a maximum of up to 30% of the potential reward outlined below, as determined by the Beanstalk Immunefi Committee.

-Rewards for Critical smart contract vulnerabilities are capped at the lower of (a) 10% of practicable economic damage, or (b) USD 1 100 000, primarily taking into consideration Beans/BDV at risk.
+Rewards for Critical smart contract vulnerabilities are capped at the lower of (a) 10% of practicable economic damage, or (b) USD 1 100 000, primarily taking into consideration the Funds at Risk.
 However, there is a minimum reward of USD 100 000 for Critical severity smart contract bug reports.

-Rewards for High smart contract vulnerabilities are capped at the lower of (a) 100% of practicable economic damage, or (b) USD 100 000, primarily taking into consideration Beans/BDV at risk.
+Rewards for High smart contract vulnerabilities are capped at the lower of (a) 10% of practicable economic damage, or (b) USD 100 000, primarily taking into consideration the Funds at Risk.
 However, there is a minimum reward of USD 10 000 for High severity smart contract bug reports.

 Rewards for Medium severity smart contract vulnerabilities and all website and applications vulnerabilities are scaled based on a set of internal criteria established by the BIC.
 However, there is a minimum reward of USD 1 000 for Medium smart contract bug reports, USD 5 000 for Critical website and applications bug reports and USD 1 000 for High website and applications bug reports.
 The BIC will primarily take into account: